It4innovations/hyperqueue/docs/jobs.md

 ## Priorities

 Priorities affect the order in which the "waiting" tasks are executed.
+Specifically, tasks are executed in descending order from highest priority to lowest.

 In a submit of a task, you can set variable named `priority` with the value `VAL` by: